 This one-year full-time course, enables you to meet the national standards for the award of qualified teacher status (QTS).

-Our PGCE Science with Chemistry course begins with a stimulating mix of Chemistry, chemistry and physics education.
-You will then focus fully on Chemistry, allowing you to specialise in the teaching of Chemistry at Key Stage 4.
+Our PGCE Science with Chemistry course begins with a stimulating mix of chemistry, biology and physics education.
+You will then focus fully on chemistry, allowing you to specialise in the teaching of chemistry at Key Stage 4.
 Teaching science at Key Stages 3 requires competence across the entire range of the National Curriculum Programme of Study for Science.

 We have a range of specialist science and teaching facilities, providing you with a solid foundation on which to develop your skills and experience.
 We have excellent relationships with schools in and outside London and during your studies, you also will undertake teaching placements in at least two secondary schools and have the chance to acquire skills in the application of new technologies in teaching and learning.
 Schools are carefully selected to suit each individual and expose them to a variety of imaginative and thought provoking learning strategies.
 Key experts from our partner schools are on hand to offer invaluable mentoring and support.